fortinet-fortisoar/solution-pack-sunburst-attack/docs/setup.md

 * An EDR solution
     * To configure and use the FortiEDR connector as a source of data ingestion, refer to [Configuring Fortinet FortiEDR](https://docs.fortinet.com/document/fortisoar/1.3.0/fortinet-fortiedr/161/fortinet-fortiedr-v1-3-0)
 * A SIEM solution
-    * To configure and use the Microsoft Exchange connector for email ingestion, refer to [Configuring Fortinet FortiSIEM](https://docs.fortinet.com/document/fortisoar/4.3.2/fortinet-fortisiem/278/fortinet-fortisiem-v4-3-2)
+    * To configure and use the FortiSIEM connector as a source of data ingestion, refer to [Configuring Fortinet FortiSIEM](https://docs.fortinet.com/document/fortisoar/4.3.2/fortinet-fortisiem/278/fortinet-fortisiem-v4-3-2)